 A typical attack of Meniere's disease is preceded by fullness in one ear.
 Hearing fluctuation or changes in tinnitus may also precede an attack.
 A Meniere's episode generally involves severe vertigo (spinning), imbalance, nausea and vomiting.
 The average attack lasts two to four hours.
 Following a severe attack, most people find that they are exhausted and must sleep for several hours.
 There is a large amount of variability in the duration of symptoms.
 Some people experience brief "shocks", and others have constant unsteadiness.
+An unusual variant is the "invisible hand", where individuals feel as if they are being pushed over.
 High sensitivity to visual stimuli (visual dependence) is common.
 (Lacour, 1997).
 During the attack the eyes jump (this is called "nystagmus").
 Supplemental material on the site DVD: Movie of nystagmus during a Meniere's disease attack

 |Fall due to otolithic crisis of Tumarkin.
 This is a very dangerous variant of Meniere's disease, which can result in abrupt falls.|